tyler-technologies-oss/forge/README.md

 The Forge CDN can provide components directly.

-As an example, the text-field component can be loaded directly like this:
+As an example, the text-field and button components can be loaded directly like this:

 ```html
 <!-- Some components (such as button) require the use of a global stylesheet -->